brucou/cycle-state-machine-demo/README.md

  by using the model specification of the inputs it accepts.
 It is not however possible in general to check automatically the correctness of the output.
 First of all, the input sequences derived might be wrong, if the model specifies them incorrectly.
 Second, if we had a computation which
-    could accurately predict an output sequnce for every input sequence (what is termed an *oracle*), then we can use **that** as a model, and there is no need to test.
+    could accurately predict an output sequence for every input sequence (what is termed an *oracle*), then we can use **that** as a model, and there is no need to test.

 The bottom line is, we have informal UI requirements, we produce a state-machine-based